open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Are you busy and have no time to waste?
 Here's a summary of the guide.

-1) Go to deck options and enable FSRS under "Advanced", at the bottom of the deck options window.
+1) Go to deck options and enable FSRS under "Advanced" ("FSRS" in Anki 24.04), at the bottom of the deck options window.
 2) Ensure that all your learning and re-learning steps are shorter than `1d` and that all steps can be completed on the same day. `23h` is not recommended because, while it's technically less than one day, it's very unlikely that you will be able to finish this step on the same day as your first review.
 3) Click the "Optimize" button under the "Optimize FSRS parameters" section.
 The optimal parameters will replace the default parameters automatically.
 Parameters are preset-specific.
-If an error message pops up, it means you have less than 1000 reviews across all cards that this preset is applied to.
+If an error message pops up, it means you have less than 1000 reviews (400 in Anki 24.04) across all cards that this preset is applied to.
 In that case, just use the default parameters; it's still better than using the legacy SM-2 algorithm.
 4) Choose a value of desired retention: the proportion of cards recalled successfully when they are due. **This is the most important setting in FSRS.
 Higher retention leads to shorter intervals and more reviews per day.** 80-95% is reasonable, 90% should work fine for most people.

 FSRS can adapt to almost any habit, except for one habit: pressing "Hard" instead of "Again" when you forget the information.
 When you press "Hard", FSRS assumes you have recalled the information correctly (though with hesitation and a lot of mental effort).
 If you press "Hard" when you have failed to recall the information, the intervals will be unreasonably high (for all the ratings).
 So, if you have this habit, please change it and use "Again" when you forget the information.